 - To make selroti, take 4 cups of rice flour in a bowl.

-- Add 2 spoons of ghee, 4 spoons of butter, black pepper powder to it.
+- Add 2 spoons of ghee, 4 spoons of butter, and black pepper powder to it.

 - Boil some sugar water to melt the sugar.